IPGP/git_class/exercises.md

   the status output.
 * use `git reset` as indicated in the status output to unstage the changes
 * stage the changes again, using `git add`
-* use `git commit` to save the files into a commit
+* use `git commit` to save the files into a commit.
+A text editor will open and you need to write a short commit message (e.g. initial commit).
+Save the text file and exit the editor when you are done to finish the commit.
 * Now make some changes to the files.
 (E.g. delete some content)
 * Stage and commit again
 * Try out the command `git diff`.
 What do you see?